Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 What is one of the specific questions they asked you?

-Students said most interesting question asked at University of Cincinnati James L. Winkle College of Pharmacy discussed a variety of topics, including reasons for choosing their undergraduate school, favorite classes, and personal influences on pursuing pharmacy.
-While some respondents mentioned basic questions, others were asked about specific experiences like figure skating instruction and personal statements, indicating a diverse range of inquiries.
+Students said most interesting question asked at University of Cincinnati James L. Winkle College of Pharmacy discussed a wide range of topics, including reasons for choosing their undergraduate school, influences on pursuing pharmacy, and post-graduation plans.
+Some responses mentioned questions related to personal statements and experiences, while others were asked about favorite classes, job duties as a pharmacy technician, and future aspirations.
+There were no specific references to MMI format or nondisclosure agreements in the provided responses.

 Would you like to work for the company you are working for now?